-- On Windows 8 and Windows 7, you will need to right click on the installer file icon, and choose to Run as administrator.
+- On Windows systems, you may need to right click on the installer file icon, and choose to Run as administrator.

-- For the Linux-based installation script, you would normally wish to install to a central location, which will involve running the installation script as an administrative user - either by logging in as one, or by prefacing the command with sudo.
-Please check that the installation script has executable permissions before trying to execute it.
+- On Linux, you would normally install to a central location, which will involve running the installation script as an administrative user - either by logging in as one, or by prefacing the command with sudo.
+Please check that the installation script has executable permissions before executing it.

 The installer allows you to specify the maximum amount of memory the CLC Server will be able to utilize (figure 2.3).
 The range of choice depends on the amount of memory installed on your system and on the type of machine used.
-If you do not have a reason to change this value you should simply leave it at the default setting.
+If you do not have a reason to change this value, leave it at the default setting.

 If you are installing the server on a Windows system you will be able to choose if the service is started manually or automatically by the system.